Dom Thompson-Williams

-Dominique Danton Thompson-Williams (born April 21, 1995) is an American professional baseball outfielder who is currently a free agent.
+Dominique Danton Thompson-Williams (born April 21, 1995) is an American former professional baseball outfielder.

 Career

 Thompson-Williams attended East High School in Sioux City, Iowa.
 In 2013, he was named the state's high school baseball player of the year.
 In 2014, he attended Iowa Western Community College.
 He transferred to the University of South Carolina to play for the South Carolina Gamecocks for the 2016 season.

+New York Yankees

 The New York Yankees selected Thompson-Williams in the fifth round, with the 158th overall selection, of the 2016 MLB draft, and he signed with the Yankees, beginning his professional career.
-He made his professional debut with the Staten Island Yankees of the Class A Short Season New York-Penn League, batting .246 with three home runs, 16 RBIs, and 15 stolen bases in 56 games.
+He made his professional debut with the Staten Island Yankees of the Low–A New York-Penn League, batting .246 with three home runs, 16 RBIs, and 15 stolen bases in 56 games.

-In 2017, Thompson-Williams began the year with Staten Island before the Yankees promoted him to the Charleston RiverDogs of the Class A South Atlantic League in August.
+In 2017, Thompson-Williams began the year with Staten Island before the Yankees promoted him to the Charleston RiverDogs of the Single–A South Atlantic League in August.
 In 64 games between both clubs, he hit .244 with three home runs and 28 RBIs.

-Thompson-Williams began the 2018 season with Charleston and received a midseason promotion to the Tampa Tarpons of the Class A-Advanced Florida State League.
-The Yankees promoted him to the Trenton Thunder of the Class AA Eastern League for the playoffs.
+Thompson-Williams began the 2018 season with Charleston and received a midseason promotion to the Tampa Tarpons of the High–A Florida State League.
+The Yankees promoted him to the Trenton Thunder of the Double–A Eastern League for the playoffs.
 In 100 total games for the year, he slashed .299/.363/.546 with 22 home runs, 74 RBIs, and twenty stolen bases.